AuraFusion360: Augmented Unseen Region Alignment for Reference-based 360{\deg} Unbounded Scene Inpainting: Method

 \subsection{Reference View Initial Gaussians Alignment}

-After performing object removal and generating the unseen mask, we select a reference view called \( V_{\text{ref}} \), which can render an incomplete RGB image and depth.
-We then apply RGB inpainting to the incomplete RGB image of \( V_{\text{ref}} \), and denote it as $I_{\text{ref}}$.
+After performing object removal and generating the unseen mask, similar to CorrFill~\cite{liu2025corrfill}, we select a reference view called \( V_{\text{ref}} \), which can render an incomplete RGB image and depth.
+We then apply RGB inpainting to the incomplete RGB image of \( V_{\text{ref}} \) and denote it as $I_{\text{ref}}$.
 To maximize cross-view consistency, we project the reference RGB image into 3D space using depth estimates of $I_{\text{ref}}$, which is obtained through Adaptive Guided Depth Diffusion.
 This 3D projection serves two critical purposes: It guides the SDEdit-based RGB detail enhancement and initializes point positions for Gaussian fine-tuning.
 Accurate depth alignment is, therefore, fundamental to our pipeline, as it directly determines the precision of these initial point positions.

-\paragraph{Adaptive Guided Depth Diffusion (AGDD).} Aligning the \textit{estimated depth} with the \textit{existing depth} is challenging since monocular depth estimation~\cite{ke2023repurposing} lacks absolute scale information (scale ambiguity) and produces non-metric depth in a different coordinate system.
-This issue is especially severe in 360° unbounded scenes, where large viewpoint changes make alignment significantly more difficult than in forward-facing setups.
-Traditional methods~\cite{ranftl2020towards,zhu2025fsgs} that optimize scale and shift parameters often yield suboptimal results.
-Even specialized depth-completion models such as Infusion~\cite{liu2024infusion}, explicitly trained for this task, struggle with misalignment under varying viewpoints and scene configurations.
+{\bf Adaptive Guided Depth Diffusion (AGDD).} Aligning \textit{estimated depth} with \textit{existing depth} is challenging due to monocular depth estimation~\cite{ke2023repurposing}'s scale ambiguity and non-metric representation across coordinate systems.
+This challenge intensifies in 360° unbounded scenes, where large viewpoint changes hinder alignment.
+Traditional scale-shift optimization often yields suboptimal results, while depth-completion models demand costly fine-tuning.
+Our AGDD refines GDD~\cite{yu2024wonderworld} by addressing over-alignment issues, particularly where depth transitions from small to large values, which exaggerates disparities in distant regions and inflates loss values.
+To mitigate this, we introduce an adaptive loss $L_{\text{adaptive}}$ that balances alignment, preventing distant regions from dominating and yielding more accurate depth estimates.